Double-slit experiment in momentum space: Discussion and conclusions

 In order to construct plots such as Fig.~\ref{fig-K}, the detectors must detect scattered electron pairs in coincidence and with sufficient angular resolution, while the electron energy need not to be measured explicitly.
 From these coincidence measurements, one then slices the full sample of detected $\bk_1'$ and $\bk_2'$ pairs into subsamples with given $|\bk_1'|$, reconstructs $\bK$, and plots the events in the $\bK$-space with respect to the orientation of $\bk_1'$.
 A million-event statistics should be enough to detect the interference fringes inside the annular $\bK$-region.
 In order to detect a non-zero asymmetry $A_\perp$ and probe the Coulomb phase, these structures need to be measured with even higher accuracy, which seems challenging at present.

-{\em To conclude,} we proposed the momentum-space analogue of the classical Young's double-slit experiment.
+To conclude, we proposed the momentum-space analogue of the classical Young's double-slit experiment, which occurs in free-space collision of specially prepared states.
 When two Bessel vortex electrons scatter elastically, the process is dominated by two plane-wave scattering configurations with different momentum transfers.
 Just like two slits in the usual Young's interference experiment, these two configurations corresponds to two paths which are well localized and well separated in the momentum space.
 The two paths acquire adjustable phase difference, their amplitudes sum up coherently and lead to interference fringes in the final state angular distribution.
 We showed, in particular, that this interference allows for the first ever experimental investigation of the Coulomb phase.
 We also proposed the which-way modification of this experiment, with a bremsstrahlung photon playing the role of a detecting device with imperfect efficiency.
 We argued that the proposed momentum-space double-slit experiment can be realized with the present day technology.

 The work of I.P.I. was supported by the Portuguese \textit{Fun\-da\-\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia} (FCT) through the FCT Investigator contract IF/00989/2014/CP1214/CT0004 under the IF2014 Programme, as well as under contracts UID/FIS/00777/2013 and CERN/FIS-NUC/0010/2015, which are partially funded through POCTI, COMPETE, QREN, and the EU.
 I.P.I. is also thankful to Helmholtz Institut Jena for hospitality during his stay as a Visiting Professor funded by the ExtreMe Matter Institute EMMI, GSI Helmholtzzentrum f\"{u}r Schwerionenforschung, Darmstadt.
+S.F. acknowledges support by the QUTIF priority programme of the DFG (FR 1251/17-1).